Jim Larkin (publisher): Later developments

 The federal trial commenced on September 1, 2021.
 After eight days and four witnesses,Judge Susan Brnovich declared a mistrial.
 The judge had warned the prosecution to avoid discussion of child sex trafficking and to keep their focus on the charges of facilitating prostitution.
 Two prosecution witnesses discussed child sex trafficking.
 The judge felt this testimony unfairly tainted the jury.
-She said she had given government attorneys “some leeway” to discuss sex trafficking before the jury but that the prosecution “abused” that leeway in its opening statement and in its questioning of witnesses.
+She said she had given government attorneys "some leeway" to discuss sex trafficking before the jury but that the prosecution "abused" that leeway in its opening statement and in its questioning of witnesses.

-“The government, as prosecutors, are held to a higher standard,” Brnovich said as she ruled from the bench.
-“Their goal is not to win at any costs, but their goal is to win by the rules.”
+"The government, as prosecutors, are held to a higher standard," Brnovich said as she ruled from the bench.
+"Their goal is not to win at any costs, but their goal is to win by the rules."

 Brnovich scheduled a new trial for Feb.
 22, 2022.
 She later recused herself from the case.
 Federal Judge Diane Humetewa was appointed to replace her.
 In a Jan.
 20, 2022 article in Reason, Elizabeth Nolan Brown writes: A new federal trial was supposed to start in February, but it's been postponed as the parties battle over whether the case should be totally dismissed.
 In December, a district judge dismissed the defendant's motion to dismiss; they responded by appealing to the 9th Circuit Court of Appeals.

 On September 2, 2022, a three-judge panel of the Ninth Circuit Court of Appeals heard oral arguments in the defense's appeal of Humetewa's ruling.
 The defense argued that the case should be dismissed because a new trial would violate the Fifth Amendment's prohibition on Double Jeopardy.
 Though the defendants had moved for the mistrial in 2021, their attorneys argued that the prosecution "goaded" them into doing so by engaging in intentional misconduct; specifically, by focusing too much on the subject of child sex-trafficking.

 On September 21, 2022, the appeals panel ruled against the defendants, upholding Humetewa's ruling and finding that the prosecution "had no reason to sabotage its own trial."
-The decision reportedly made it likely that Lacey, Larkin, et al. would face a retrial sometimes in 2023.
+The decision reportedly made it likely that Lacey, Larkin, et al. would face a retrial sometime in 2023.

+Death

+Larkin died July 31, 2023, of a self-inflicted gunshot wound in Superior, Arizona, eight days before his trial in federal court was to begin on charges he facilitated prostitution.
+He was 74.